Tensile test, stress-strain diagram cross-contraction number from room temperature to 250 °C

 - Production of plates and milling of tension rods to determine direction-dependent material characteristics

-- Variation of injection molding parameters and production
+- Variation of injection moulding parameters and production

 Application-related material data determination for your project

 In many applications, plastics are exposed to aggressive media or higher temperatures.
 These can have a strong impact on performance.
 The influence on the properties can be tested in serviceability tests.
-Tests during development, e.g. in accordance with automotive standards, allow confirmation of whether a plastic can be used.
-Tests at high and low temperatures can be carried out in our thermal chamber.
+Development-accompanying tests, e.g. according to automotive standards, make it possible to confirm whether a plastic can be used.
+In our thermal chamber, tests can be carried out at high and low temperatures.

 - Tensile test at elevated temperatures

-Our thermal chamber enables tests up to 250°C
+Our thermal chamber allows tests up to 250°C

 - Tensile test at low temperatures

-Tests even at low temperatures down to -40°C are possible on request
+Tests at low temperatures down to -70°C are also possible on request.

 - Media and temperature storage

-We investigate, also in combination, the influence of media and hot storage on the material properties
+We investigate, also in combination, the influence of media and warm storage on the material properties.

 - Conditioning of test specimens

 We also offer conditioning and characteristic value determination of test specimens.
-Especially for polyamides, the influence of the moisture content can be determined.
+Especially with polyamides, the influence of the moisture content can be determined.

 - Tensile test on components or assemblies

-For some applications, it is necessary to determine the maximum force on the component.
-We can test components or groups of components using various clamping devices.
+For some applications it is necessary to determine the maximum force on the component.
+We can test components or assemblies with various clamping devices.
 This test is particularly useful for belts, hooks and snap connections.
-If necessary, special clamping fixtures can be manufactured to enable testing
+If necessary, special clamping fixtures can be manufactured to allow testing

 We also offer a test for testing adhesion in 2K systems.
 Here, a peel test specimen is tested in a fixture according to DIN En 1464.

-The tensile test is used to investigate the stress-strain behavior of plastics.
-The specimens, which have previously been injection molded or machined from a semi-finished product, are tested under uniaxial tensile loading (cf. Figure 1).
+The tensile test is used to investigate the stress-strain behaviour of plastics.
+The specimens, previously injection moulded or machined from a semi-finished product, are tested under uniaxial tensile stress (cf. Figure 1).
 The tensile testing machine records the relationship between stress and strain of the specimen in a stress-strain diagram by measuring the force and taking into account the specimen cross-section, as well as measuring the displacement.

-The tensile test is used to determine typical material properties such as Young’s modulus (modulus of elasticity), yield strength, tensile strength and elongation at break of materials.
+The tensile test is used to determine typical material parameters such as modulus of elasticity, yield strength, tensile strength and elongation at break of materials.
 The modulus of elasticity is defined in the elastic range as the slope of the stress-strain curve in the range between 0.05% and 0.25% strain.
 Tensile strength is the maximum tensile stress recorded during the test.
-Typical curve shapes for different material types are shown in Figure 2.
+Typical curves for different material types are shown in Figure 2.